Mail Transports Manual

-Does your accound have an SPF record?
-That it is necessary to add ClockWise to this record when you use clockwise to sent emails from email addresses from this domain.
+Does your account have an SPF record?
+Then it is necessary to add ClockWise to this record when you use ClockWise to sent emails from email addresses from this domain.
 Via this record, receiving servers check if the email is sent from an authorised server.

 How do I now if my domain has a SPF record?
 You can either check with online tools or look at the settings for your DNS if an SPF record is present.
 One of the online tools for this is https://mytoolbox.com/spf.aspx.
 There is also a tool in ClockWise that check the domain for SPF records when setting up the mail transport.

 How can I add clockwise as authorised mailserver?
 A record looks like an entry in the dns with the following (sample) content:

 In this record, 'mailserver.com' will be an existing mail server.
 To add clockwise to the record the text

 include:_spf.clockwise.info should be added, such that the record looks like:

 Are there other options?
 It is also possible to configure clockwise to use DKIM, an external SMTP record with a generic account, or to send mail from